Las Pilitas Nursery

 butterflies and a lot of hummingbirds working the flowers.
 If you

 the room for a butterfly hedge, go for it.
-Plant the sages about
+Quail LOVE this plant.

 foot apart for almost perfect fill-in.
-Mix a Few Salvia Brandegii, Salvia Celestial Blue or Salvia
+Mix a few Salvia brandegei, Salvia 'Celestial Blue'

-clevelandii Alpine for a longer flowering period, or just blast the
+'Alpine' for a longer flowering period, or just blast the

 neighborhood with fragrance and color with miles of Pozo Blue.
-This

 froze to the ground at 0.
 I burned off the dead stuff and it

 grow back from the crown before we graded it off and put plants on